nats-io/prometheus-nats-exporter/README.md

 [![License][License-Image]][License-Url] [![Build][Build-Status-Image]][Build-Status-Url] [![Coverage][Coverage-Image]][Coverage-Url]
 # The Prometheus NATS Exporter
 The Prometheus NATS Exporter consists of both a both a package and application that exports [NATS server](http://nats.io/documentation/server/gnatsd-intro/) metrics to [Prometheus](https://prometheus.io/) for monitoring.
-The exporter aggregates metrics from the server monitoring endpoints you choose (varz, connz, subsz, routez) across any number of monitored NATS servers into a single Prometheus Exporter endpoint.
+The exporter aggregates metrics from the server monitoring endpoints you choose (varz, connz, subsz, routez) from a NATS server into a single Prometheus exporter endpoint.

 # Build
 ``` bash